 About Rachael Ray Nutrish

-A portion of the proceeds from each Nutrish sale is donated to the Rachael Ray Foundation.
+Nutrish pet food was, and still is, marketed as premium food that’s affordable for the average buyer.
+The company is also focused on philanthropy, with a portion of the proceeds from each Nutrish sale being donated to the Rachael Ray Foundation.
 The foundation’s mission is to help animals in need and support other charitable organizations like Feeding America, the Alliance for a Healthier Generation, and FoodCorps.

 Sourcing and Manufacturing

-Rachael Ray Nutrish dry cat food is manufactured in Ainsworth Pet Foods’ manufacturing facilities in Meadville, Pennsylvania and Frontenac, Kansas.
-Their wet foods are made in Thailand.
+Rachael Ray Nutrish dry cat foods and treats are still manufactured in and distributed from the original Ainsworth Pet Foods’ facilities located in Meadville, Pennsylvania and Lawrence, Kansas.
+These facilities were acquired by the J.M.
+Smucker Company during the 2018 sale and again transferred as part of the 2023 acquisition by Post.
+The brand’s wet cat foods are made in Thailand.

-Most of their ingredients are sourced from the United States, Canada, Europe, Australia, and New Zealand.
-Rachael Ray Nutrish maintains that none of their ingredients are sourced from China, but recall that most synthetic vitamins, minerals, and amino acids originate from China.
+Most of the ingredients in Nutrish dry pet foods are sourced from the United States, Canada, Europe, Australia, and New Zealand.
+Rachael Ray Nutrish maintains that none of its ingredients are sourced from China.
+However, the wet foods made in Thailand are likely made with proteins sourced in Thailand.

 Recall History